krateoplatformops/krateo-docs/docs/tutorials/create-fireworks-app.md

-# Publish first Deployment
+# Create Fireworks App

-## Publish Fireworks App
+## Create Deployment

 1. Login to Krateo
 2. Click on the left menu to `Templates`
 3. If you have completed the previous steps you should see the template `Krateo Fireworks`
 4. Click on the template card, and you will be redirect to the template form page
-5. This template has only 4 steps, but 3 of these are already fulfilled, but you can custmizare them if you want
+5. This template has only 4 steps, but 3 of these are already fulfilled, but you can customize them if you want

    1. Step 1: the name of the deployment
    2. Step 2: how many replicas you want to set